cn0047/stash/ed/t/methodologies.md

 Bit of delegating & directing and more supporting & coaching.

 TL must be:
-* like a teacher and have authority to teach team
+* Like a teacher and have authority to teach team.
-* like a coach
+* Like a coach.

 #### Waterfall